yuanlii/Django-MySQL-IPEDS-colleges/README.md

-# College Comparison Database
+# IPEDS Colleges

 ## Purpose
-I am interested in the topic of higher education, and would like to know more about different institutions in terms of characteristics, organizations, enrollment rate, financial aid, etc. Fortunately, IPEDS data center -- which is the National Center for Education Statistics -- would provide people with open data sources covering almost every aspects of higher education institutions, so I am looking forward to utilize those public data to build a database and create a Django app as well to demonstrate those interesting information.
+I am interested in the topic of higher education, and interested in knowing more about different institutions in terms of their characteristics, the student-faculty ratio, and enrollment percentage, etc. For this project, I am looking to build a Django app to demonstrate data of more than 5000 higher educational institutions in the US.

 ## Data set
-IPEDS data center would conduct survey and release the survey results on a yearly basis, which would include a large number of datasets.
-After revieiwing the available data sets, I think it would be better to narrow down my project data to include the following contents:

-[Institutions info]:
-include the fundamental information about the institutions (only limited in the US), e.g:institution names, alias, geological location, zip code, etc.

-[Comparison peers]:
-include the groups of institutions that are perceived as peers by our target institutions, e.g: name, location, etc.

-[Fall enrollment]:
-include information about the fall enrollment rate in 2016
-- Distance education
-- Faculty-student ratio

-[Admissions/Test Scores]:
-contain information about the admission criteria and test scores for higher educational institutions in the US in 2016
+This project is based on the 2016 survey data from IPEDS data center.
+The database for my Django app mainly includes the following data sets:

+[Institution]:
+this data set contains the information of each higher educational institution, including institution name, location (city and state), student-faculty ratio and percentage of admission.

+[Graduation number by race]:
+this data set listed the number of graduation by race

+[Academic domain]:
+this data set listed the academic domains with the number of programs offered in relevant domain

 [Academic Library]:
-contain information about the academic libraries status among all the institutions, for example, the physical collection number, digital collection number, database percentage, and digital media percentage, etc.
+this data set contain information about the academic libraries of institutions, including the type of collections and collection number in total.

 ## Data model